"The Ph.D. program at TAU Law aims to provide a platform for aspiring young scholars to study and conduct meaningful, independent scholarship"

 Offering a wide scope of courses, the program encompasses the full spectrum of legal fields and research methodologies.
 In order to begin their studies, Ph.D. candidates are expected to find a doctoral supervisor that will be available to supervise their research and that has been approved by the Faculty's doctoral committee.

-Candidates enjoy a comprehensive and significant scope of conferences, post-graduate courses, seminars and colloquia to choose from, including various courses that are taught in English.
+Candidates enjoy a comprehensive and significant scope of conferences, seminars and colloquia to choose from, including courses that are taught in English.
 The Faculty's Ph.D.
-Colloquium is designed to provide candidates a chance to discuss and present research-in-progress with fellow students, and receive and provide meaningful assessments and feedback to works in progress.
-The colloquia is typically held 3-4 times a month.
+Colloquium is designed to provide candidates with a chance to discuss and present research-in-progress with fellow students, and receive and provide meaningful assessments and feedback to works in progress.
+The colloquium is typically held 3-4 times a month.

 Candidates are also encouraged to present papers on their research at national and international conferences and publish articles in law reviews and journals.